 Dr. Bierer received a B.S. from Yale University and an M.D. from Harvard Medical School.

 Arturo Casadevall (IOM), M.D., Ph.D. is Chair, W. Harry Feinstone Department of Molecular Microbiology and Immunology, The Johns Hopkins University School of Public Health and Visiting Professor of Medicine and Microbiology and Immunology, Albert Einstein College of Medicine.
-Formerly, he was Leo and Julia Forchheimer Professor of Microbiology & Immunology and Chair of the Department of Microbiology and Immunology; and Professor, Department of Medicine at the Albert Einstein College of Medicine.
+Formerly, he was Leo and Julia Forchheimer Professor of Microbiology and Immunology; Chair, Department of Microbiology and Immunology; and Professor, Department of Medicine at the Albert Einstein College of Medicine.
 He received his B.A. from Queens College, CUNY, and M.S., M.D. and Ph.D. degrees from New York University.
 The laboratory has a multidisciplinary research program spanning several areas of basic immunology and microbiology to address these general questions, which has resulted over 460 publications.
 His laboratory studies are focused on two microbes: the fungus Cryptococcus neoformans, a ubiquitous environmental microbe that is a frequent cause of disease in immunocompromised individuals and Bacillus anthracis, which a major agent of biological warfare.
 He is a fellow of the American Academy of Microbiology and was elected to the American Society for Clinical Investigation, to the American Association of Physicians and as a fellow of the AAAS.
 Dr. Casadevall has served on numerous advisory committees to the NIH including study sections, strategic planning for the NIAID and the blue ribbon panel on response to bioterrorism.
 He currently co-chairs the Board of Scientific Counselors for the NIAID and is former a member of the National Science Advisory Board for Biosecurity (NSABB).
 He is the founding editor of the first ASM general journal, mBio and serves on the editorial boards of several journals, and has been the recipient of numerous awards, most recently the Solomon A. Berson Medical Alumni Achievement Award in Basic Science-NYU School of Medicine 2005, IDSA Kass Lecturer in 2008 and the ASM William Hinton Award for mentoring scientists from underrepresented groups.